 Ring-fencing transfer scheme

-As part of the implementation of our ring-fencing plans, we’ll be undertaking a legal process known as a ‘ring-fencing transfer scheme’ (the ‘Scheme’).
-The purpose of the Scheme is to enable us to transfer certain parts of our business between Santander Group companies, so we comply with the ring-fencing requirements by 1 January 2019.
+As part of the implementation of our ring-fencing plans, we have undertaken a legal process known as a ‘ring-fencing transfer scheme’ (the ‘Scheme’).
+The purpose of the Scheme was to enable us to transfer certain parts of our business between Santander Group companies, so we comply with the ring-fencing requirements by 1 January 2019.

 The approval process

 We sought approval of the Scheme from the Prudential Regulation Authority (‘PRA’), in consultation with the Financial Conduct Authority (‘FCA’) and the High Court of England and Wales (the ‘Court’).
 This entailed a four-stage process:

 The PRA consented to our application for the Scheme, having reviewed and approved (in consultation with the FCA) a report dated 29 January 2018 that described the effects of the Scheme.
 This report was prepared by an independent expert, John Cole of Ernst & Young LLP (the ‘Skilled Person Report’) and was updated by a supplementary report dated 31 May 2018 (the ‘Supplementary Skilled Person Report’).
 The Skilled Person Report considered whether the Scheme is likely to adversely affect persons other than Santander UK and Abbey National Treasury Services plc (‘ANTS’) and, if so, whether the adverse effect is likely to be greater than is reasonably necessary to achieve the ring-fencing purposes of the Scheme.

 2. Directions hearing